yuri-rage/yuri-rage.github.io/_posts/2014-05-13-zorin-to-the-max.md

 ---
 {% include JB/setup %}

 [Zorin OS](http://www.zorin-os.com) promises "Linux for everyone."
 The distro is targeted toward Windows users who want a free/open source OS.
 It does a pretty good job of delivering a fairly intuitive interface.
 I've taken to using it because it automatically includes a lot of the often problematic multimedia/restricted content found in other *buntu and apt-based distros.
 It makes a great all-around laptop or media center distro.
+Zorin OS 8 is current as of this post.

 Here's a screenshot of my extremely clean desktop followed by step-by-step instructions on how I achieved it: